 Rouen’s most prestigious monument, the lofty and imposing cathedral, is one of the most exquisite pieces of pure Flamboyant work existing.
-The tower dedicated to St. Romain is one of the three mighty towers that make the cathedral of Rouen one of the country’s most stunning sanctuaries.
+Tour Saint-Romain is dedicated to St. Romain.
+It is one of the three mighty towers that make the cathedral of Rouen one of the country’s most stunning sanctuaries.

 On the northern side of the West front of the cathedral of Rouen lies the mighty Tour Saint Romain, four centuries older than its counterpart, the Tour de Beurre.